Solution-Focused Practice in Grief and Loss

 Highlights of this course include:

-- An extensive written section describing SFBT interventions to support clients experiencing grief
+- A comprehensive written section describing solution-focused interventions for supporting individuals experiencing grief and loss

 Learning Objectives